-Work hard, take extra good care of your patients, their family members, and your fellow co-workers.
-At a time when it can seem scary to leave the house I urge you to remember why it is you became a nurse.
-With the intention to help.
+Work hard, take extra good care of your patients, their family members, and your co-workers.
+At a time when it can seem scary to leave the house, I urge you to remember why it is you became a nurse.
+To help.
 And right now, others need us.
-But of course if you’re feeling sick – STAY AT HOME.
+But of course, if you’re feeling sick – STAY AT HOME.

 2. Practice Self Care

 What is self-care to you?
 Self-care to me is finding a good book or TV show, cozying up in bed, and not leaving until I choose to leave.
 Maybe self-care for you is putting on a face mask, starting a bubble bath, or opening a bottle of wine and pairing it with chocolate.
 Self-care can take many different shapes but figure out what that is and practice, practice, practice!

 For those of us in states that have begun closing down (Chicago, LA, NYC, Seattle, and more); take some time to find a hobby that you love.
 Maybe you’ve been wanting to start running but haven’t found the time.
 Or maybe you’ve wanted to learn photography?
 Pull up YouTube and begin learning how to use a camera!
 Start with baby steps and by the end of this, you may have found yourself a full-blown hobby that you love.

 4. Make Time to Catch Up with Friends – Via Phone

 Call your loved ones who you haven’t chatted with for a while!
 While it seems like our lives as nurses go on as normal (we still go to work every day), most people won’t.
 This is the perfect time to catch them while not a whole lot is going on.
 Call them and see how they are doing.
 Or better yet, write them a letter!
 It may be fun to start a pen pal chain going to look forward to receiving something in the mail.